fcondori1/bridge-game/README.md

 - As a user, I want there to be a time-limit to finish the game so that it makes it more intense.
 - As a user, I want an alert to pop up modal when I win or lose.
+- As a user.
+I want to be able to see where the token is places for the person so that we know where to go

 #### Silver